-All Bus rides are free for this test run.
+All Bus rides are free for this test run

 The bus only has 12 seats.
 We may not be able to pick up everyone during this study.

-You may board the bus at a marked bus stop:
+You may board the bus at a marked bus stop

-Or you may wave to flag down the bus as it drives by, and if you are in a safe location and the bus has room, the bus driver may stop at their discretion to pick you up.

-You may only get off the bus at marked bus stops.
+Or you may wave to flag down the bus as it and the bus has room, the bus driver ma stop at their discretion to pick you up.
+You may only get off the bus at marked bus leave before printed time.